jishaiv/mySQLOperationsViaPython/README.md

 Implementation :

-1. --->User has givern th eoption to choose any of the following options: CREATE, INSERT,UPDATE ,DELETE and FETCH data .
+1. User has givern th eoption to choose any of the following options: CREATE, INSERT,UPDATE ,DELETE and FETCH data .
-2. --> A class is created for these operationas and for each operation, one function is made inside the class.
+2. A class is created for these operationas and for each operation, one function is made inside the class.
-3. --> Based on user selection specific function will be called from main.
+3. Based on user selection specific function will be called from main.
-4. ---> CREATE : ---> User can enter table name , column numbers , column name, datatype and contraints for each of the column .
+4. CREATE : ---> User can enter table name , column numbers , column name, datatype and contraints for each of the column .
 The table will be created as per the entered                     inputs.
-              ---> If the table already exists in the db , user will be asked to procced with another name , or to terminate the create operation.
+If the table already exists in the db , user will be asked to procced with another name , or to terminate the create operation.
 5.--->INSERT :  ---> Usr can enter table name .
 The prgramme will ask the mode of insert.
 Two options were given.
 1. input from csv.
 2. manual input by the user
                 ---> 1. input from csv : THe user will be prompted to choose the csv file from system. the values from csv will be inserted into the db table.
                  ---> 2. Manual input : User will be asked to enter values for each of the column.
 Those values will be inserted into the the table.

 6.--->UPDATE:----> User can enter the table name ,the program will ask the update conditions (column name and value) ,and the column which needs to be updated ,and the value.